-Whenever anything causes me grave concern, God always sends me a dream of comfort.
-So, as I got into bed, I prayed, “Lord, please give me a heads up about this storm.
+As I got into bed that night, I prayed, “Lord, please give me a heads up about this storm.
 I don’t like being anxious and one word from You would make all the difference.”

-Without fail, He answered with a very short dream that night, revealing that I would be okay.
+He answered with a very short dream and revealed that it meant that I was going to be okay.

-When I woke up, I posted the dream at my Forumotion group and shared the prophecy that God gave me comfort in advance.
+When I woke up, I posted the dream at my Forumotion group and shared the prophecy that God was giving me comfort in advance.

-The next day, the news was going on about how flooding is the most dangerous part of the storm, so, later that night, when I went to bed, it was on my mind.
+All the next day, the news was going on about how flooding is the most dangerous part of the storm so, later that night, when I went to bed, it was on my mind.
 That same night, I had another dream.
-I saw water in our yard in the dream, but it did not come near our house.
+In the dream, I saw water in our yard but it did not come near our house.

 After getting out of bed and on my way to the coffee pot, I stuck my head into the office and saw my husband reading the news online.